 My entire trailer is aluminum silver in color.
 So while this makes it nice and light, when the sun hits it, it can reflect off quite sharply and white actually would have been better.
 Apparently aluminum naturally dulls over time and after spending the winter in the middle of my field, it is definitely less shiny, so that’s good.
 Then I smeared mud all over the back doors to further reduce any reflection/glare at the entrance and that worked well too!

-Note: If you still want to have your truck bed flat (without a hitch sticking up out of it all the time), you just get a removable hitch.
+Note: If you still want to have your truck bed flat when you’re not pulling your trailer (without a hitch sticking up out of it all the time), you just get a removable hitch.
 For mine, I just pull a lever and then lift out the hitch/ball and throw it under my seat.
 Done.
 My truck bed is flat again.
 Here’s another tip I discovered completely by accident: When you take your truck in to have the hitch installed, lay a 3/4-inch rubber mat on your truck bed.
 Instead of removing the mat, get the installer to cut 3 holes in the mat – 1 for the hitch and 2 for the hooks on either side.
 THEN when you remove your hitch, the hooks will not stick up that 1/3″ as they will be hidden/protected by the rubber mat!
 This gives you a perfectly flat truck bed again.
-Here’s my video where I show you how to hitch up and you can see what I mean and exactly what it looks like:
+Here’s my video where I show you how to hitch up and you can see what I mean about the rubber mat in the truck bed, and exactly what it looks like:

 For those of you digging into the nitty-gritty of ordering a trailer and going through every spec, here is the itemized order quote for my trailer.
 Make sure you get a salesperson like Maggi who can explain what every item/term is and also give you recommendations based on personal experience.